aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Bows

-Bows are curved ranged weapon that, when strung, appears as a length of material, bent into a curve by a string from its two extremities.
+Bows are ranged weapon that consist of a length of supple material (usually, wood or a composite of wood, horn and sinew), bent into a curve by a string connected to its two extremities.
+They are used for firing arrows over a considerable range.
 This is one of the most common and effective ranged weapons used in most realms.
 Bows are quite delicate weapons and easily ruined by poor handling or attacks aimed to sunder them.
 All bows cause "bleeding".
 Bows have the "delicate" property.
 Bows cannot be used effectively from "prone".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|